huangyh45/PhyloAln/README.md

 #### Does selection of the outgroup influence detection of foreign contamination?
 How can I choose an appropriate outgroup?
 Actually, in a specific reference alignment, selection of the outgroup have minimum impact on the results through our test (see [our article](https://doi.org/10.1093/molbev/msae150) for detail).
 Therefore, if you are not sure which species should be the outgroup, you can tentatively not defined the outgroup, and PhyloAln will acquiescently use the first sequences in the reference alignments as the outgroup (versions ≤ 1.0.0), or all the sequences in the alignments as the outgroups with all sequences as ingroups (versions ≥ 1.1.0).
 But when preparing the reference alignments, it should be noticed that the evolutionary distance between the ingroups and the defined outgroup may have impact on detection of foreign contamination based on conservative score.
 The contamination from the species phylogenetically close to the reference species is relatively hard to be distinguished from the clean ingroup sequences, compared with the contamination from the species distinct from all the reference species, such as symbiotic bacteria of the target eukaryotic species.
 If the defined outgroup species is too divergent from the ingroups, a large amount of foreign contamination, especially those from species closer to the ingroups than the defined outgroup species, may not be detected and removed.
 Consequently, it should be better that the users have priori knowledge of choosing the defined outgroup when constructing or obtaining the reference alignments.
 In most cases, the defined outgroup in PhyloAln is recommended to be from close or sister group of the monophyletic ingroup.
-If several outgroup species are used for phylogenetic reconstruction, you can input all these outgroups or only the closest outgroup to PhyloAln (versions ≥ 1.1.0).
+If several outgroup species are used for phylogenetic reconstruction, you can input all these outgroups, or only the closest outgroup to PhyloAln (versions ≥ 1.1.0).
 Furthermore, you can set the ingroups in the versions ≥ 1.1.0.
 In addition, the sensitivity of detection can be manually adjusted by setting a weight coefficient, which is default as 0.9 (see `--outgroup_weight` in [parameters](#detailed-parameters) for detail).
 #### The required memory is too large to run PhyloAln.
 By default of the versions ≤ 1.1.0, the step to prepare the sequences/reads is in parallel and thus memory-consuming, especially when the data is large.
 You can try adding the option `--low_mem` to use a low-memory but slower mode to prepare the sequences/reads.
 In addition, decompression of the ".gz"-ended files will spend some memory.
 You can also try decompressing the files manually and then running PhyloAln.
 In the versions ≥ 1.2.0, the parallel and storage operations has been optimized and the paremeter `--low_mem` has been discarded.
 You can try run the commands using the new versions.
 If HMMER3 search uses too much storage spaces, you can try using MMseqs2 search through `-j mmseqs`.